Verba/date-input-rails/README.md

 **application.js**:

 ```
+//= require modernizr
 //= require date-input-polyfill
 ```

-In addition, you must provide a `modernizr` JavaScript asset, either by building one on http://modernizr.com/download/ (it must include the "Input Types" feature detect) and adding it to your `vendor/assets/javascripts` directory, or using the [modernizr gem](https://github.com/josh/ruby-modernizr).
+You must provide the `modernizr` JavaScript asset, either by building one on http://modernizr.com/download/ (it must include the "Input Types" feature detect) and adding it to your `vendor/assets/javascripts` directory, or using the [modernizr gem](https://github.com/josh/ruby-modernizr).

-The jQuery UI datepicker asset will automatically be provided by [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails).
+The jQuery UI datepicker JavaScript asset will automatically be provided by [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails).
 You'll need to make sure you include jQuery UI stylesheet assets somehow.

 ## License

-Copyright 2012 Verba Software
+Copyright 2012 Verba Software, see MIT-LICENSE.
-see MIT-LICENSE